Website

 Zimbabwe vs Pakistan 1st ODI 2013 Highlights

-Read the articles of Zimbabwe vs Pakistan 1st ODI 2013 - Pakistan tour of Zimbabwe 3-match one-day international series of the 1st ODI match played between Pakistan and Zimbabwe at Harare Sports Club, Harare in 27th August 2013.
+Watch the highlights of Zimbabwe vs Pakistan 1st ODI 2013 - Pakistan tour of Zimbabwe 3-match one-day international series of the 1st ODI match played between Pakistan and Zimbabwe at Harare Sports Club, Harare in 27th August 2013.

 Zimbabwe vs Pakistan 1st ODI 2013 Highlights